The Michigan LLC Guide to Starting Your Own LLC - Complete Guide

 2. Select a Registered Agent

-3. Determine Your Management Structure
+3. Decide on Your Management Structure

-4. File Articles of Organization with LARA
+4. Submit Formation of Articles of Organization to LARA

 Michigan Department of Licensing and Regulatory Affairs